 It’s also important to note that excess sebum is often the leading cause of clogged hair follicles.

-Using hair gel frequently can strip your hair of its natural oils which leads to the scalp overcompensating by producing excess oil.
+Using hair gel frequently or sleeping with gel overnight can strip your hair of its natural oils which leads to the scalp overcompensating by producing excess oil.

 When there is a build-up of oil and it begins to harden, this can then hinder hair growth.